ircv3/ircv3-specifications/core/message-tags-3.3.md

 ---

-A tag-only message sent by a client with the `+example-client-tag` client-only tag:
+A TAGMSG event sent by a client with the `+example-client-tag` client-only tag:

 ```
 C: @+example-client-tag=example-value TAGMSG #channel